allaboutapps/DataSource/Readme.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 Framework to simplify the setup of `UITableView` data sources and cells.
-Separates the model (represented by a generic `DataSource`) from the representation (`TableViewDataSource`) by using generic cell configurators (`TableViewCellConfigurator`) to handle the table cell setup in an simple and type-safe way.
+Separates the model (represented by a generic `DataSource`) from the representation (`TableViewDataSource`) by using type-safe cell configurators (`TableViewCellConfigurator`) to handle the table cell setup in an simple way.

 `DataSource` is not limited to table views but could be extended to collection views or other custom representations as well.